zacronos/rets-client/README.md

 ## Changes

+#### 3.2.2

+Version 3.2.2 adds support for per-object errors when calling `client.objects.getPhotos()`.
+The [Example RETS Session](#example-rets-session) illustrates proper error checking.

 #### 3.2.0

-Version 3.2 passes through any multipart headers (except for content-disposition, which gets split up first, and content-type/content-transfer-encoding which are hidden) onto the objects resolved from `client.objects.getPhotos()`.
+Version 3.2 passes through any multipart headers (except for content-disposition, which gets split up first;
+content-type which is renamed to `mime`; and content-transfer-encoding which is used internally and not passed) onto the objects resolved from `client.objects.getPhotos()`.
 It also fixes a race condition in `client.objects.getPhotos()`.

 #### 3.1.0